-- understand the study of history as a lens for seeing the world, by examining the continuities and changes in diverse cultures and societies; - confront complex problems through the research process, employing critical reading, formulating probing questions, and gathering compelling evidence; - explain and interpret the past based on careful research and communicate the results both orally and in writing; - conscientiously analyze the context, content, and significance of primary historical sources, learning to see the world through the eyes of others;

-- critically and appreciatively engage with a wide range of interpretive traditions, in order to learn from different historical points of view; - understand how popular culture, current events, and personal and group identities are shaped by history; - understand how one's approach to history continually forms and is formed by their own intellectual, moral, nd spiritual framework.

-Bachelor of Arts: History Concentration Program Requirements (90 credits)

-Christian Studies 9 credits

-REL 105 Introduction to the Bible

-REL 161 The Christian Faith

-3 credits in Christian Studies (REL) at the senio r level

-English 3 credits ENLAGET -

-Philosophy 3 credits PH 125 Introduction to Philosophy

-(BCH, BIO, BOT, CHE, CS, ECOL, GEO, GEOG, KIN\, MA, MED, PHY, SC, STA, ZOO)

-\Note: Not all KIN courses can be used as Science credits; check the course descriptions.

-Social Science 6 credits

-PS 121 Introduction to Psychology

-SO 121 Principles of Sociology

-History Requirements 36 credits

-HI 141 World History to 1500

-HI 142 World History since 1500

-HI 280 History in Practice

-HI 370 Public History

-HI 380 Applied Research in History

-HI 478 Historiography

-12 credits in History at the 200-level or higher

-6 credits in History at the 300-level or higher

-To meet senior level requirements in the program, at least 12 credits of electives must be taken at the senior level.

-Arts and Science Electives 3 credits Ī Open Electives 21 credits

-- Completion of a total of 90 credits (as outlined above) - A minimum of 45 credits must be taken at the 200-level or higher - A maximum of 42 credits taken in any one discipline - A Cumulative Grade Point Average (CGPA) of at least 2.0, with a CGPA of at least 2.0 in HI courses

-Bachelor of Arts: History Major 4 year - 120 credits

-The history major provides students with a broad understanding of the human past, and the opportunity to specialize in one of several specific fields of history.
-All history majors must also complete either a senior research project or a history practicum.

-- understand the study of history as a lens for seeing the world, by examining the continuities and changes in diverse cultures and societies; - confront complex problems through the research process, employing critical reading, formulating probing questions, and gathering compelling evidence;

-- explain and interpret the past based on careful research and communicate the results both orally and in writing; - conscientiously analyze the context, content, and significance of primary historical sources, learning to see the world through the eyes of others; - critically and appreciatively engage with a wide range of interpretive traditions, in order to learn from different historical points of view; - understand how popular culture, current events, and personal and group identities are shaped by history; - understand how one's approach to history continually forms and is formed by their own intellectual, moral, and spiritual framework.

-Career and Educational Paths
+- understand the study of history as a lens for seeing the world, by examining the continuities and changes in diverse cultures and societies; - confront complex problems through the research process, employing critical reading, formulating probing questions, and gathering compelling evidence; - explain and interpret the past based on careful research and communicate the results both orally and in writing; - conscientiously analyze the context, content, and significance of primary historical sources, learning to see the world through the eyes of others; - critically and appreciatively engage with a wide range of interpretive traditions, in order to learn from different historical points of view; - understand how popular culture, current events, and personal and group identities are shaped by history; - understand how one's approach to history continually forms and is formed by their own intellectual, moral, and spiritual framework.
+Career and Educational Paths The graduating student will:

-- be prepared for entry-level positions in government departments, museums, historical sites, archives, or other careers that revolve around the knowledge and communication of the past; - be prepared to enter a wide range of vocations which require skills in research, analysis, problem solving, writing and oral communication; - be prepared to enter after-degree programs in education, law, journalism, or library science and information 'management; - be prepared to enter graduate programs after the four year degree.
-Students who intend to enter graduate school or other forms of post-secondary education should pursue the four-year degree, and they should lso consult the Program Chair early in their studies.
+- be prepared for entry-level positions in government departments, museums, historical sites, archives, or other careers that revolve around the knowledge and communication of the past;

+- be prepared to enter a wide range of vocations which require skills in research, analysis, problem solving, writing and oral communication;

+- be prepared to enter after-degree programs in education, law, journalism, or library science and information 'management;

+- be prepared to enter graduate programs after the four year degree.
+Students who intend to enter graduate school or other forms of post-secondary education should pursue the four-year degree, and they should consult the Department Chair early in their studies.

 Bachelor of Arts: History Major Program Requirements (120 credits)

 Christian Studies 9 credits

 REL 105 Introduction to the Bible

 REL 161 The Christian Faith

-3 credits in Christian Studies (RFL) at the senior level
+3 credits in Christian Studies (REL) at the senior r level

-English 3 credits --------- -----------
+English 3 credits

+EN 115 Introduction to Literature and Language

+Fine Arts 3 credits

+(ART.
+DA.
+FA.
+MU.
+TH)

+Philosophy 3 credits

+PH 125 Introduction to Philosophy

+Science 6 credits

-(BCH, BIO, BOT, CHE, CS, ECOL, GEO, GEOG, KIN\, MA, MED, PHY, SC, STA, ZOO)
+(BCH, BIO, BOT, CHE, CS, ECOL, GEO, GEOG, KIN, MA, MED, PHY, SC, STA, ZOO)

-\Note: Not all KIN courses can be used as Science credits; check the course descriptions.
+Note: Not all KIN courses can be used as Science credits; check the course descriptions.

 Social Science 6 credits

 PS 121 Introduction to Psychology

 SO 121 Principles of Sociology

 History Requirements 45 credits

 HI 141 World History to 1500

 HI 142 World History since 1500

 HI 280 History in Practice

 HI 370 Public History

 HI 380 Applied Research in History

 HI 478 Historiography

-12 credits in History at the 200-level or highe r
+12 credits in History at the 200-level or higher s

 9 credits in History at the 300-level or higher

 6 credits in History at the 400-level or higher

+Electives

 To meet senior level requirements in the program, 30 credits of electives must be taken at the senior level.

+Arts and Science Electives 24 credits

+Open Electives 21 credits

+General Requirements for Completion and Graduation

-- Completion of a total of 120 credits (as outlined above) - A minimum of 72 credits must be taken at the 200-level or higher - A maximum of 72 credits taken in any one discipline - A Cumulative Grade Point Average (CGPA) of at least 2.0, with a CGPA of at least 2.0 in HI courses
+- Completion of a total of 120 credits (as outlined above)

+- A minimum of 72 credits must be taken at the 200-level or higher

+- A maximum of 72 credits taken in any one discipline

+- A Cumulative Grade Point Average (CGPA) of at least 2.0, with a CGPA of at least 2.0 in HI courses

-Music Program • Chair: Ian Charter
+Music Program • Chair: Barrett Hileman, MFA

 These degrees offer a broad-based, liberal arts education while providing an emphasis in music.

+Profile of the Graduating Student

+The graduating student will: